Before you start...

 Never pay more than 25% of the contract price up front, and check it will be protected.

 Remember that you have the right to cancel the contract within seven days with no penalty; make sure you don’t waive this right by signing a waiver.

 If you make any changes to the contract make sure these are agreed in writing and added to the contract.

 If the company makes any changes to the contract make sure you agree them in writing; remember if you are not happy with them you have the right to cancel the contract within seven days with no penalty.

-Once the job has been completed, remember to go to the REAL website to send REAL Assurance your feedback.
+Once the job has been completed, remember to go to the RECC website to send your feedback.